Cstrehl55/Cstrehl-dataviz-portfolio/final-project-part-one.md

    -Present concussion rates by sport, highlighting how dominant football is in this regard.
    -Use map visualizations to convey concussion rates by state, and if anything jumps out, I hope to do further research towards rules as to why this may be the case
    -This will establish football as a leader in concussions, and possibly highlight rules that have worked for youth sports in this regard.
    -Also, highlight how we do focus on football in this project, but this can happen to anybody playing any sport.
 3. NCAA Data and Trends
       -Show NCAA concussion rates by sport, and compare these trends to high school data.
       -Show patterns seen in youth sports carrying over to college, and highlighting any potential risk escalations.
 4. NFL Trends and Rule Changes
          -Present NFL concussion totals per season, noting game and practice trends, along with rule changes throughout the years
          -Normalize this data to compare concussion rates to the NCAA and high school data -This will establish the continued high concussion rate in football, but also how rule changes have caused these concussion rates and totals to decline
 5. CTE and long-term implications
-   -Introduce
+   -Introduce CTE data, showing how repeated head impacts and years playing football contribute to long-term CTE issues -Highlight how many years played during football attributes to higher risks of CTE, something that should highlight how important it is to understand concussions and the risks associated with them.
+   -A possible extension of this could be looking at real NFL player CTE diagnosis, but that is yet to be incorporated into part one, but may be in the future
+6. Takeaways
+   -Visually explore the high risks of concussions in football across all levels -Gain awareness on how new NFL rules have either helped or done little to curb concussions at the professional level -Understand the consequences of concussions, and encourage informed decisions by players, coaches, and parents in reporting and resting with concussions

+Some User stories for later incorporation
+-Lacrosse players quitting football because of concussions -own experience with concussion, tests, and players hiding it

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.
+They should mimic aspects of your outline and include elements of your story.

 Text here...